 Research shows we can do plenty to lower our risk of developing cancer.
-“It starts with knowing the risk factors, especially those that we can modify or change,” says Laura Goetz, MD, a general surgeon and cancer expert at Scripps Clinic Torrey Pines.
+“It starts with knowing the risk factors, especially those that we can modify or change,” says Thomas Buchholz, MD, medical director of Scripps MD Anderson Cancer Center and a Scripps Clinic radiation oncologist.

-While some risk factors for cancer, such as family history, age and race or ethnicity, cannot be changed, many behaviors that put you at risk can be changed.
+While some risk factors for cancer, such as family history, age and race or ethnicity, cannot be changed, many behaviors that put you at risk can be modified.

-“A significant proportion of cancers could be prevented with lifestyle changes that improve your immune system function,” Dr. Goetz says.
+“A significant proportion of cancers could be prevented with lifestyle changes that improve your immune system function,” Dr. Buchholz says.
 “Our immune system is the first line of defense against cancer.”

-According to another study, about 42 percent of cancer cases and 45 percent of cancer deaths were attributable to risk factors linked to lifestyle.
+According to a 2017 study, about 42 percent of cancer cases and 45 percent of cancer deaths were attributable to risk factors linked to lifestyle.

 Follow these tips to lower your risk of developing cancer.

-“It's never too late to quit smoking,” Dr. Goetz says.
+“It’s never too late to quit smoking,” Dr. Buchholz says.
 “No matter how long you have smoked, quitting can reduce your risk.”

-“If you're trying to get your weight under control, a good first step is to watch portion sizes, especially of foods that are high in calories, fat and added sugars,” Dr. Goetz says.
+“If you’re trying to get your weight under control, a good first step is to watch portion sizes, especially of foods that are high in calories, fat and added sugars,” Dr. Buchholz says.

 If you drink alcohol, do so in moderation.
 It can make a difference in your long-term health.